airbnb/javascript/README.md

   - Wrap the function expression in parentheses.
   - The module should start with a `;`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
 [Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
-  - The file should be named with camelCase, and match the name of the single export.
+  - The file name should match the name of the single export.
+Casing should follow the same rules as the export -- e.g. a module that exports a constructor should be PascalCase.
   - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.